pitter-patterz/pj2-2/README.md

 note that the default test sample size is 200 due to the limit of memory.
 One can change it via the parameter *test_num* in *eval_()*.
 The results in our report are obtained by dividing the whold test dataset into five small batches and calculate their average.

-To do object detection, put your images (.jpg, .png or other formats) in the folder *user*.
+To do object detection, put your images (.jpg, .png or other formats) and model in the folder *user*.
 Input

 + python user_test.py